iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 The constant part does not affect the optimization process and you can get rid of the linear terms by noticing that for binary variables,
 $x_i^2 = x_i$.
-This lets you absorb the linear part into the quadratic one's diagonal by defining
+This lets you absorb the linear part into the matrix' diagonal by defining
 $$ Q =  4J  -2\mathrm{Diag}\left((J + J^\top) 1 + h\right) $$
 Of course, the equivalence's other direction is equally straightforward.